Solifenacin

 Solifenacin, sold as the brand name Vesicare (Note: The name comes from Latin vesica meaning bladder; and care.
-Thus literally a drug which "takes care of the bladder") among others, is a medicine used to treat overactive bladder and neurogenic detrusor overactivity (NDO).
+Thus literally a drug which "takes care of the bladder") among others, is a medication used to treat overactive bladder and neurogenic detrusor overactivity (NDO).
 It may help with incontinence, urinary frequency, and urinary urgency.

 Benefits appear similar to other medications in the class.
 It is taken by mouth.

 Common side effects include dry mouth, constipation, and urinary tract infection.
 Severe side effects may include urinary retention, QT prolongation, hallucinations, glaucoma, and anaphylaxis.
 It is unclear if use is safe during pregnancy.
 It is of the antimuscarinic class and works by decreasing bladder contractions.

 Solifenacin was approved for medical use in the United States in 2004.
 In 2023, it was the 245th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

-Medical use
+Medical uses

 It is used to treat overactive bladder.
 It may help with incontinence, urinary frequency, and urinary urgency.

 Benefits appear similar to other antimuscarinics such as oxybutynin, tolterodine, and darifenacin.

 It is also used to treat neurogenic detrusor overactivity (NDO), a form of bladder dysfunction related to neurological impairment, in children ages two years and older.
 NDO is a dysfunction of the bladder that results from disease or injury in the nervous system.
 NDO may be related to congenital conditions (often-inherited conditions beginning at or before birth), such as spina bifida (myelomeningocele), or other conditions such as spinal cord injury.
 With NDO, there is overactivity of the bladder wall muscle, which normally relaxes to allow storage of urine.
 The bladder wall muscle overactivity results in sporadic bladder muscle contraction, which increases pressure in the bladder and decreases the volume of urine the bladder can hold.
 If NDO is not treated, increased pressure in the bladder can put the upper urinary tract at risk of harm, including possible permanent damage to the kidneys.
 In addition, spontaneous bladder muscle contractions can lead to unexpected and frequent leakage of urine with symptoms of urinary urgency (immediate urge to urinate), frequency (urinating more often than normal) and incontinence (loss of bladder control).